 Spotting One

 It’s not hard to spot a black bear along the North Shore.
 The population here is healthy and some bears have gotten used to foraging for food.
-Leave a bag of trash outside for the night and you may find yourself cleaning up the trash in the morning (don’t do that!).
+Leave a bag of trash outside for the night and you may find yourself cleaning up the trash in the morning (seriously, don’t do that!).
 Take a drive on a remote road or along the Gunflint Trail, and you may just spot on running across the road or hanging out along the treeline.